 Okay, maybe not all of the food.
 However, one thing that you will notice with being a new runner is that your appetite is on FIRE.
 You will want to eat everything in sight.
 This is actually a GOOD thing.
 Why?
 Because it means that you’re burning those calories and revving up that metabolism!

-Check out my blog One Mistake People Make while Trying to Eat Better to get some tips and tricks for some pointers on what to look out for when you’re making your food choices.
+Check out my blog 4 Reasons We should Take a Clue from the Amish for Healthy Eating to get some tips and tricks for some pointers on what to look out for when you’re making your food choices.
 Eating good quality food is vital to making sure you keep your body properly fueled!

 Sign up for a 5K